nickgerace/bovine/README.md

 - Even if the above points were non-existent, `bovine` tries to make the Kubernetes and/or Rancher experience easier for newcomers.
   - Sometimes, a small abstraction makes the difference between a user trying out and hesitantly skipping underlying software.
 - `bovine` provides one-button automation, such as stopping, deleting, and removing volumes for containers without affecting other containers and without checking IDs.

+## Disclaimer

+`bovine` is not an official [SUSE](https://suse.com) or [Rancher Labs](https://rancher.com) product at this time.
+While it is intended for "real world use" among other purposes described throughout this `README`, it is independently maintained.